Chalwk77/HALO-SCRIPT-PROJECTS/README.md

 The HSP (Halo Script Projects) GitHub repository is the platform to which I upload all of my Lua scripts for SAPP and Phasor.

 **What is SAPP & Phasor?**
-> Powerful server extensions for the Halo: PC and Halo: CE dedicated server.
+> Powerful server extension for the Halo: PC (retail) and Halo: CE (Custom Edition) dedicated server.

 I have been writing Lua scripts for 13 years; Making everything from custom games, utilities, libraries and other server additives.

-## ❤ SUPPORT ME️ ❤
+## ❤ SUPPORT ME ❤
 If my work has helped you in any way, show your support and buy me a coffee :coffee:
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X6VNRT8N4JEPS&source=url)